How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Looking ahead

-Maui Nui and Polar are now exploring the next layer: enriching the drop-off events with Recharge subscription data so Klaviyo flows can differentiate between a lapsing subscriber and a lapsing one-time buyer.
-They're also planning to extend the model to Recharge-specific drop-off scenarios, catching subscription churn before cancellation.
+Maui Nui and Polar are now exploring the next layer: enriching the agent with Recharge subscription data and exploring predictive churn signals.

 The fastest growing Shopify brands use Polar Analytics